-Job opportunities are posted on Symplicity, the career management program, year round for private firms, government, and non-profit organizations for all class years and post-graduation employment.
+Job opportunities are posted on PARTNER, the career management program, year-round for private firms, government, and non-profit organizations for all class years and post-graduation employment.

-- Fall Interviewing Activities for 2Ls and 3Ls (August-September): This is a nationwide hiring period for large firms, some state and federal government agencies and JAG Corps.
+- Fall Interviewing Activities for 2Ls and 3Ls (August-September): This is a nationwide hiring period for large firms, some state and federal government agencies, and JAG Corps.
 The employers interview students on campus or in Portland at the Willamette satellite campus.
-Other employers collect resumes and interview at their office or remotely via the internet or telephone during this time period.
+Other employers collect resumes and conduct interviews at their office or remotely via the internet or telephone during this time period.
 The 2L jobs are for the following summer; the 3L jobs are for after graduation and the bar.

 Factors Affecting Employment